Checking and Reporting your

 No replacement is required.

-Step 1) Determine if you are able to sign the ROE.
+1) Determine if you are able to sign the ROE.
 Only property owners can sign the ROE.
-If you are a tenant, please let your landlord know about this program.
+If you are a tenant, please let your landlord or building owner know about this program.
 If you are the property owner, continue to step 2.

-Step 2) Click “Report Your Service Line” material box.
-Even if you do not want to check your own material, click this button to access the next step.
+2) Click “Report Your Service Line” material box.
+Even if you do not want to check your own material, click this button to access the next step in the ROE process.
 Clicking this button will open a new window.
 Continue to step 3.

 Thank you for identifying and reporting your service line material!